-Osaka and Mouratoglou arrive together at China Open
+Osaka and Mouratoglou work together in Beijing ahead of China Open

 Osaka split from coach Wim Fissette last week and is set to confirm her arrangements with Mouratoglou

-Naomi Osaka and famous coach Patrick Mouratoglou arrived together in Beijing, a few days before the WTA event on Thursday, the strongest indication yet that the pair are to work together on an official basis.
+Naomi Osaka and famous coach Patrick Mouratoglou arrived together in Beijing, a few days before the 2024 China Open, the strongest indication yet that the pair are to work together on an official basis.

 The former world No 1 ended her partnership with coach Wim Fissette last week and widespread reports suggested Osaka would be teaming up with Mouratoglou, the former coach of Serena Williams and most recently, Holger Rune.

-Rumours of a partnership between Osaka and Mouratoglou have been swirling ever since a picture of the Japanese practising at the University of California, Los Angeles was released on Instagram on Friday, the same day as her split from Fissette was announced.
+Rumours of a partnership between Osaka and Mouratoglou have been swirling ever since a picture of the Japanese practising at the University of California, Los Angeles was released on Instagram last week, the same day as her split from Fissette was announced.

 Mouratoglou is leading the video program Eye of the coach for Tennis Majors.